tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 - Knowledge-related social media profile on one of these platforms - [Quora](https://www.quora.com/profile/Tong-Hui-Kang-1), YouTube, TikTok, Zhihu, LinkedIn, Facebook, Instagram.
 Share a piece of content that you have [published](https://www.quora.com/How-do-you-think-reinforcement-fine-tuning-was-implemented/answer/Tong-Hui-Kang-1) that you think is great.
 - [Poe](https://poe.com/huikang) profile with a [bot](https://poe.com/ChineseStatement) you think is non-trivial.

+IF YOU DO NOT HAVE ONE OF THESE ALREADY, PLEASE DIRECTLY APPLY FOR THE ROLE.
+If you spend time working on one of these, it is very likely that we have already sourced sufficient candidates to interview when you are ready.

-In case you are planning to work one of these before you ask a referral from me, please keep in mind that your work does NOT guarantee a referral from me.
+Please keep in mind that sharing your work with me does NOT guarantee a referral from me.
 In any case, work done here should also help your application, even for roles outside of Quora.

 ## What to write when reaching out